Christian Walker homers again at Dodger Stadium, twice

 LOS ANGELES — It is becoming harder and harder to believe Christian Walker when he says his power overload at Dodger Stadium is just one of those weird baseball feats.

 Especially when the very next time he swings his bat, the ball soars 435 feet.
-And then he hits another one two innings later.
+And then he hits another ball over the fence two innings later.

-Walker homered again at Chavez Ravine in the first inning of Thursday’s Fourth of July game, his fourth of this three-game series.
+Walker homered at Chavez Ravine in the first inning of Thursday’s 9-3 win over the Dodgers, his fourth of the three-game series.
 The ball jumped 109.6 mph off his bat, a straight laser that landed halfway up the bleachers.

 He came up again in the third and crushed a home run to left field.
 It took two plate appearances for him to earn his second straight multi-homer performance with dingers in three straight at-bats.